-DIGISOL offers a wide range of active networking products with a portfolio encompassing over 160+ products across the IT networking spectrum.
+DIGISOL offers a wide range of active networking products with a portfolio encompassing over 200+ products across the IT networking spectrum.
 Marketed under the brand name DIGISOL, these products incorporate world class quality and are backed by Synegra's own manufacturing facility and a nationwide distribution network.
-The Company offers call-based technical support backed by a strong in-house service team.
-DIGISOL has been steadily working towards introducing new products like Next Gen Wi-Fi-6 wireless products/solutions, SMB and SME 10G fiber networking switches, media converters and enterprise wireless products and a full range of FTTH Products based on the changing needs of the market.
-DIGISOL has introduced a new generation of Made in India products like XPON ONUs, EPON/GPON OLTs, networking switches and enterprise wireless products.
+The Company offers call-based technical support backed by a strong inhouse service team.
+DIGISOL has been steadily working towards introducing new products like Next Gen Wi-Fi 6 wireless products and solutions, SMB and SME 10G fiber networking switches, Media converters and Enterprise wireless products and a full range of FTTH Products based on the changing needs of the market.
+DIGISOL has introduced a new generation of Made in India products like XPON ONUS, EPON and GPON OLTs and Networking switches.
 These also include products manufactured by the Group's manufacturing arm Synegra EMS.